 The graduate program in English at the University of Virginia has long been a distinguished one.
 At a time of rapid transition in the field of literary and cultural studies, we are intent upon sustaining our offerings in traditional historical periods, elaborating those in diverse world literatures, and engaging fully with the spectrum of current theoretical concerns.
 The University of Virginia is also widely recognized as a leader in digital humanities, an area for which much of the initiative comes from faculty and graduate students in the English department.

 The PhD program, with its coursework, exams, guided dissertation research, and training in teaching aims to place graduates in post-secondary teaching positions.
-Financial support, including health insurance and tuition remission, is awarded to all PhD students from the first through the fifth year of study.
-As part of their package, PhD students teach one course per semester beginning in their second year.
+Financial support, including health insurance and tuition remission, is awarded to all PhD students from the first through the fifth year of study, with a significant number of students receiving support in the sixth year of study.
+As part of their package, PhD students teach one course per semester in years two through four of the program.
+The fifth year of study is a fully funded year dedicated entirely to writing the dissertation without teaching obligations.
+The Graduate School of Arts and Sciences awards Sixth-year Dissertation Fellowships to select graduate students.
+These fellowships provide stipend and tuition support and require only half-time teaching, freeing up a significant ammount of time for dissertation writing.
+Students in the English Department have been very successful in winning these fellowships.
+Beyond this, students may receive tuition remission, fees, and a salary in consideration for teaching in the sixth and seventh years.
 Government loans and work-study funding are also available.
 Students typically complete the doctoral degree in six to seven years.
 Virginia makes every effort to place its students and has a good record of doing so.
 Recent recipients of the PhD have found teaching positions at such institutions as Illinois, Ohio Wesleyan, Harvard, Virginia Commonwealth University, Iowa, McGill, Nevada, MIT, Dartmouth, Bowling Green, New Mexico State, Penn, North Carolina, Rutgers, Fordham, Tufts, Wake Forest, and Berkeley.

 The University library system is a resource of many dimensions.
 The Albert and Shirley Small Special Collections Library holds a number of remarkable collections of American and British literature.
 Most noteworthy is the Barrett Library, one of the finest research collections in the world for American literature, including rare books and manuscripts of Cabell, Cather, Crane, Cummings, Eliot, Frost, Harte, Hawthorne, Hemingway, Holmes, Howells, James, Twain, Wharton, and Whitman.
 Manuscripts in the collection include The Red Badge of Courage, the 1860 Leaves of Grass, and The Sun Also Rises.
 Other collections of note include the William Faulkner Collection, the unique Sadleir-Black Collection of Gothic Novels, the Wagelin Collection of American Poetry, the Taylor Collection of American Fiction, and the Tunstall Collection of Poetry.
 Alderman Library, the largest circulating library on Grounds, is an excellent research facility with a standard working collection suitable for advanced studies across the humanities.
 The library's online holdings and well-staffed Scholars' Lab provide access to a large collection of literary works and advanced computer techniques for working with the texts.
 In addition, Clemons Library holds an abundant collection of video material and a well-equipped media center.
 The Department itself is the home of three prize-winning journals: New Literary History, an internationally respected journal of theory and interpretation; Studies in Bibliography, the premier international journal of analytical bibliography and textual study; and Meridian, a student-edited journal of writing.